igoramadas/anyhow/README.md

 ## Why?

-The idea for Anyhow came after a conflict of interests regarding logging libraries on some of my personal and work projects.
-Some were using winston.
-A few other went for bunyan.
+The idea for Anyhow came after a conflict of interests regarding logging libraries in personal and work projects.
+Some of these projects were using winston.
+A few other bunyan.
 Some were simply streaming to the console.

 By using Anyhow we can achieve a consistent logging mechanism regardless of what library is actually doing the logging.
 Install Anyhow, replace the log calls and let it delegate the actual logging to the correct library.
-It also has some handy features like compacting the messages, pre-processing arguments and stylizing the console output.
+It also has some handy features like compacting the messages, pre-processing arguments, extracting error details and stylizing the console output.

 ## Basic usage